Can Decluttering be Good for Your Mental Health?

 Here are my 6 top tips for getting organised on a Sunday evening so that you’re well prepared for the week ahead.

-1. Review your diary for the week ahead so that you know what’s coming up.
+Review your plans for the week ahead so that you know what’s coming up.
 Add time for any preparation and to complete any related tasks

-3. Now you have a meal plan you can also make a food shopping list using a corner of the white board.
-You can take a photo or copy into your phone when you are ready to go to the shops
+Now you have a meal plan you can also make a food shopping list using a corner of the white board.
+You can take a photo or copy into your phone when you are ready to go to the shops.

-4. Put out children’s school uniform ready for the following morning
+Put out children’s school uniform and your work outfits ready for the following morning.

-5. Ensure packed school bags, coats and shoes are all in the launch area (hall way) – I recently added a child height hook to the hallway so that my daughter can be involved in managing her things.
-She’s now feels proud to be able to get her coat down from the hook and check everything she needs is in her school bag ready to leave the house!
+Ensure school, PE kit and work bags are packed, and coats and shoes are all in the launch area (hall way).
+When my daughter was young, I added a child height hook in the hallway so that she could be involved in managing her things.
+She felt so proud to be able to get her coat down from the hook and check everything she needed was in her school bag ready to leave the house!

-6. Have a quick tidy round the house; recycle any kids drawings (unless they are special – pop those in your keep sake box), papers, notices (you’ve either actioned them or added them to your to do list right!), magazines (if you’ve not read them by now – skim them to establish if they contain any articles you want to read, otherwise recycle).
+Have a quick tidy round the house; recycle any kids drawings (unless they are special – pop those in your keep sake box), papers, notices (you’ve either actioned them or added them to your to do list, right!), magazines (if you’ve not read them by now – skim them to establish if they contain any articles you want to read, otherwise recycle).
+Pop dishes in the dishwasher or give them a quick wash.
 Return things back to where they belong and take with you anything that belongs upstairs.

 Now you are much better organised for your week!